kickthedragon/NTRUMLS-Sharp/README.md

 # NTRUMLS-Sharp
 NTRUMLS C# Wrapper

-This wrapper implements an interface with [*NTRUMLS C*] (https://github.com/NTRUOpenSourceProject/NTRUMLS) It is currently under development the documentation is coming soon.
+This wrapper implements an interface with [*NTRUMLS C*](https://github.com/NTRUOpenSourceProject/NTRUMLS) It is currently under development the documentation is coming soon.

-This wrapper intends to use only Mono 2.0  libraries to make it compatible with with other software packages such as [*Unity3d*] (http://unity3d.com/).
+This wrapper intends to use only Mono 2.0  libraries to make it compatible with with other software packages such as [*Unity3d*](http://unity3d.com/).

 ### TODO
 - [x] Generate Keys